PoitatoMaster/EC-412-Assignment-1/Report.md

 For performing the signature verification task, a Convolutional Neural Network are used.

-The following are the results on various datasets:
+The following are the results:

   **1. ICDAR 2011:**